mDibyo/redux-loop/docs/ApiDocs.md

 * `cmds: Array<Cmd>` &ndash; an array of cmds returned by any of the other cmd functions, or even nested calls to `Cmd.list`.
-* `options.sequence: boolean` &ndash; If true, cmds will wait for the previous cmd to finish before starting.
-Defaults to false.
+* `options.sequence: boolean` &ndash; By default, asynchronous Cmds all run immediately and in parallel.
+If sequence is true, cmds will wait for the previous cmd to resolve before starting.
+Note: this does not have an effect if all Cmds are synchronous.
 * `options.batch: boolean` &ndash; By default, actions from nested cmds will be dispatched as soon as that cmd finishes.
-If batch is true, no actions will be dispatched until all of the cmds are finished.
-The actions will be dispatched in the order of the original cmd array.
+If batch is true, no actions will be dispatched until all of the cmds are resolved/finished.
+The actions will then be dispatched all at once in the order of the original cmd array.

 #### Notes